Lungs and diaphragm in human body

 • Kink of ET-tube

-Sudden disappearance of CO2 waveform2
+Sudden disappearance of CO waveform²

-Capnogram showing a sudden disappearance of CO2 waveform
+Sudden disappearance of CO2 waveform capnogram

 If the CO₂ waveform is normal but then drops to zero from one breath to the next.